-For a comprehensive list of locally native plants, please consult the Portland Plant List (PPL) (portlandoregon.gov/citycode/article/322280).
-The Backyard Habitat program relies on the PPL to denote whether a plant is considered locally native.
+When talking about locally native plants, Backyard Habitat is referring to plants native to our ecoregion, the Willamette Valley (see image to the right, courtesy of Metro).
+Backyard Habitat relies on the Portland Plant List (PPL), which focuses on plants native to our ecoregion, to denote whether a plant is considered locally native.
+For a comprehensive list of locally native plants, please consult the PPL (portlandoregon.gov/citycode/article/322280).
 Please note that for the purpose of this program cultivars and varieties of plant species are not considered locally native.